SUJITSHRESTHA-CREATOR/assessment/README.md

 2. navigate to the server folder

-3. replace the origins from the allow_origins=origins part  from app.py in server i.e. the following: app.add_middleware(
+3. replace the origins to repective domain  from the allow_origins=origins part  from app.py in server i.e. the following: app.add_middleware(
     CORSMiddleware,
     allow_origins=origins,